iamqiss/Nia/time-server/docs/PRIVATE_PROFILES_INTEGRATION_COMPLETE.md

 - ✅ **Is performant and scalable**
 - ✅ **Ready for deployment**

-The system now provides a complete, secure, and user-friendly private profiles solution that seamlessly integrates with the existing Sonet architecture while maintaining the app's design language and user experience patterns.
+The system now provides a complete, secure, and user-friendly private profiles solution that seamlessly integrates with the existing time architecture while maintaining the app's design language and user experience patterns.